Best Guard Dogs For Families

 Individuality

-While people have the tendency to peg one particular breed as being a “good guard dog” because of traits that were initially desired in a breed, it is important to remember that over the years breeds have changed considerably.
-Dogs that were initially bred to excel at bull baiting are no longer used for such sport and have been genetically modified over the years to better suit our needs as domestic dog owners.
-Changes along a dog’s lineage as well as individual likes and dislikes of a dog are also contributing factors in how a dog ultimately behaves.
-For example, while a German shepherd may be noted for being a good guard dog breed, a German shepherd that is afraid of loud noises or who has severe separation anxiety would not make a good guard dog at all.
-These types of phobias can occur as a result of individual neurosis within a dog or as a result of poor breeding.
+People have the tendency to peg one particular breed as being a “good guard dog” because of traits that were initially desired in a breed.
+It is important to remember that over the years, breeds have changed considerably.
+Changes along a dog’s lineage, as well as individual likes and dislikes of a dog, are also contributing factors in how a dog ultimately behaves.

 Medical Conditions

 Medical conditions are another concern that should be factored in when looking for a good guard dog.
-A poorly bred German shepherd that has hip dysplasia is not going to be comfortable with the life of a guard dog.
-Additionally, a dog that has any significant health concern may not be a good guard dog candidate due to the distraction their condition may cause from guarding or medications required that may dull the dog’s senses.
+A dog that has any significant health concern may not be a good guard dog candidate due to the distraction their condition may cause from guarding or medications required that may dull the dog’s senses.

 A Guard Dog Is Not A Fighting Dog

 It is also important to note that a guard dog is not a fighting dog.
-The Schutzhund sport trains dogs to be aggressive on command, these dogs are utilized as police and riot dogs; however, this is an entirely different type of dog than the guard dog that most families require.
-Where Schutzhund dogs are trained to fight or at least defend with aggression, guard dogs are generally utilized as a deterrent rather than an active fighter.
-Guard dogs are utilized to watch over property or individuals and deter thieves or trespassers simply by their presence or with a bark.
-Breeds that make good guard dogs are generally larger breed dogs that are intimidating in appearance, have a deep throated bark and that are naturally protective of their property or family.
-The best guard dog breeds are those that will not attack unless absolutely left no other choice.
+Nor are common guard dog breeds always aggressive or suitable for protective work.
+The Schutzhund sport trains dogs to be aggressive on command.
+These dogs are utilized as police and riot dogs.
+However, this is an entirely different type of dog than the guard dog that most families require.
+Schutzhund dogs are trained to fight or at least defend with aggression.
+Guard dogs are generally utilized as a deterrent rather than active fighters.

 Not A Simple Solution

-Numerous people believe that simply getting a guard dog is a solution to their home security concerns and this is simply not true.
+Numerous people believe that simply getting a guard dog is a solution to their home security concerns.
+This belief is misleading and not true.
 A guard dog is not a substitute for a reliable home security system and other burglary deterrents.
-As living things, there is always a possibility that a guard dog can be incapacitated which leaves a thief or other criminal with the opportunity they need to access your home.
-Think ahead and create a safe home even before you bring your guard dog home.
+As living things, there is always a possibility that a guard dog can be incapacitated, giving a thief or other criminal the opportunity they need to access your home.
+Think ahead and create a safe home with a secure yard and dog-proof home, and set up dog gates even before you bring your guard dog home.

 The information provided through this website should not be used to diagnose or treat a health problem or disease; it is not intended to offer any legal opinion or advice or a substitute for professional safety advice or professional care.
 Please consult your health care provider, attorney, or product manual for professional advice.
 Products and services reviewed are provided by third parties; we are not responsible in any way for them, nor do we guarantee their functionality, utility, safety, or reliability.
 Our content is for educational purposes only.